-1. All live work is at the discretion of the instructor and department chair.

-- 2. All live work must have training value to the student and be part of or consistent with the requirements of the course of study. - 3.
+- 1. All live work is at the discretion of the instructor and department chair. - 2.
+All live work must have training value to the student and be part of or consistent with the requirements of the course of study. - 3.
 No live work will be allowed unless student has completed related tasks or units. - 4.
-All vehicles must have a signed work request completed, approved and filed in the office before any work may begin.
-Note: if a signed work request is not completed it will be assumed that the work was not approved and the program has no responsibility for the vehicle or work being done. - 5.
+All vehicles must have a signed work request completed, approved and filed in the office before any work may begin. - 5.
 A copy of the work request will be left on the vehicle's dash while the vehicle is in the shop. - 6.
 Students and outside customers are responsible for paying for any materials used in the repair of vehicles. - 7.
 The student working on a vehicle will be responsible for making a bill of materials to be approved by the instructor. - 8.
 All property belonging to students or customers to be worked on is brought into the school and left in the school at the owner's risk.